-Press the button ∓ for 2-3 seconds.
+Press the button for 2-3 seconds.
 Clears the values TR2 and A2.
 Briefly press the button +.
-Next display mode Press the button = for 2-3 seconds.
-Reduces value of TR2.
-Briefly press the button .
-Reduces value of TR2.
+Next display mode Press the button for 2-3 seconds.
+Reduces value of TR2 .
+Briefly press the button -.
+Reduces value of TR2 .

-7.18 Setting TR2 (trip master 2)
+7.18 Adjusting TR2 (trip master 2)

-- The motorcycle is stationary. - Repeatedly press the button ■ briefly until TR2 appears at the top right of the display. - Press the button = for 2-3 seconds until TR2 flashes.
+- The motorcycle is stationary. - Press the button for 2-3 seconds until TR2 flashes.

-The displayed value can be set manually with the button \blacksquare and the button \blacksquare .
+The displayed value can be set manually with the button $\blacksquare$ and the button $\blacksquare$ .
 This is a very practical function when riding using the road book.

-The TR2 value can also be corrected manually during the journey with the button # and the button #.
-If 999.9 is exceeded, the value of TR2 is automatically reset to 0.0.
+The TR2 value can also be corrected manually during the journey with the button and the button f 999.9 is exceeded, the value of TR2 is automatically reset to 0.0.

-Press the button # for 2-3 seconds.
+Press the button for 2-3 seconds.
 Increases value of TR2.
 Briefly press the button +.
 Increases value of TR2.
 Press the button = for 2-3 seconds.
 Reduces value of TR2 .
 Briefly press the button .
 Reduces value of TR2.
 Wait 10 - 12 seconds.
 Stores and closes the Setup menu.